xn4k/subdirber.py/readme.txt

-I am excited to share with you my latest creation: Subdirber.
+I am excited to share with you my latest weird Frankenstein creation: Subdirber.
 As a developer, I always enjoy finding ways to combine and enhance existing tools to create something new and useful.
 With Subdirber, I have taken two of my favorite tools, Sublist3r and Dirb, and combined them into one powerful tool for brute forcing multiple hosts.

 I created Subdirber because I was frustrated with the limitations of existing tools when it came to brute forcing multiple hosts.
 With Subdirber, you can easily and efficiently scan multiple hosts for subdomains and directories.